Bryan Ferry: In other media

 In 1985, Ferry contributed the song "Is Your Love Strong Enough?" to the Ridley Scott film Legend.
 The song, featuring guitar work by David Gilmour, plays during the end credits of the US theatrical release, and was released with the Tangerine Dream version of the soundtrack on CD (although this is out of print and rare).
 A promotional music video was created, integrating Ferry and Gilmour into scenes from the film; this is included as a bonus in Ferry's 2002 "Ultimate Edition" DVD release.
 The song was later covered by How to Destroy Angels for the soundtrack to the 2011 US version of The Girl with the Dragon Tattoo.
-A heavily fictionalised version of Ferry featured in the last episode of the first series of The Mighty Boosh.
-In it, he lived in the forest and raised the character Vince Noir alongside multiple animals.